Qdoba: International

 The first Canadian location opened on December 3, 2012, in Brandon, Manitoba.
 A second location was opened in London, Ontario, three months later.
 A third location opened in Winnipeg in 2014.
-As of May 2022, there are 12 locations in Canada and no locations exist in any other country.
+As of October 2023, there are 12 locations in Canada and no locations exist in any other country.

 Fare

-Qdoba serves burritos made in the San Francisco burrito style, and other foods such as tacos, quesadillas, chile con queso and Mexican gumbo.
+Qdoba serves burritos made in the San Francisco burrito style, and other foods such as tacos, quesadillas, chile con queso and tortilla soup.
 The restaurant fits into the "fast casual" category, offering both quick service and a higher quality of food than typical fast-food restaurants.
 Customers order by selecting an entrée then choosing its ingredients.
 All of the items are made in plain view of the customer.

 To distinguish itself from some of its competitors, Qdoba serves breakfast, and some locations are open 24 hours on weekends.

 Qdoba has also opened restaurants in non-traditional locations, such as directly on college campuses, and participates in some college meal plans.

-Through agreements with the Army & Air Force Exchange Service, Qdoba can be found on selected U.S. military bases across the nation.
+Through agreements with the Army & Air Force Exchange Service, Qdoba can be found on select U.S. military bases across the nation.